OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose.md

 ---
-title: Deploying Octopus with Docker Compose
+title: Deploying Octopus with Windows Containers using Docker Compose
 description: A fully self-contained SQL Server, Octopus Server and Octopus Tentacle can be provisioned through Docker Compose
 position: 3
 ---

+If you're looking to run an Octopus Deploy Linux container with Docker Compose, please refer to the [Docker Compose Linux](./linux/docker-compose.md) documentation.

 For evaluation purposes you may want to run a stand-alone SQL Server instance to run alongside the Octopus server.
 For this scenario, you can leverage [Docker Compose](https://docs.docker.com/compose/overview/) to spin up and manage a multi-container Docker application as a single unit.